ory/docs/docs/keto/contributing.md

    for an overview.
 1. Sign-up with CircleCI so that it has access to your repository with the branch containing your PR.
-Simply creating a CircleCI account is sufficient for the CI jobs to run, you do not need to setup a CircleCI project for the branch.
+Simply creating a CircleCI account is sufficient for the CI jobs to run, you don't need to setup a CircleCI project for the branch.

-If a pull request is not ready to be reviewed yet
+If a pull request isn't ready to be reviewed yet
 [it should be marked as a "Draft"](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request).

 Before your contributions can be reviewed you need to sign our